 “I think we can drop these titles now.
 Please just call me Shiferaw.”

 Berhanu nodded.
-While chuckling we shook on it.
+We chuckled and shook on it.